GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 3.  export all wem and bnk files using FusionTools and create new pck with it

-4.  export all wem and bnk files using FusionTools and create new pck (sfx) with Sound Editor 2017/18 (working/not totally)
+4.  export all wem and bnk files using FusionTools and create new pck (sfx) with Sound Editor 2017/18 or Sound Editor 2.1.0.1 (working/not totally)

 5. Sound Editor (working) StreamsEng.pck only